Sandi: A System for Accountability: Optimality

 \paragraph{Discussion} \autoref{th:opt_strategy_2} lets \accountabilityServer reduce $\bonus$ to incentivize rational senders to try to receive a smaller number of reports until they stop using \oursystem.
 The (negative) noise values limit its ability to do this efficiently; this is the privacy-utility trade-off common in~DP. \accountabilityServer can optionally choose to bound the noise distribution from below to arrive at a uniform bound for the~$X_i$.
 The downside is that this either weakens the DP guarantee or provides (in practice) a very loose bound on the~$X_i$.
 Without such uniform bounding, the expected upper bound for each $X_i$ is $\bonus - \mathbb{E}[\noiseDistr] \approx \bonus - \noiseMean$.

 Note that \autoref{th:opt_strategy_2} does not guarantee that there would not exist an optimal strategy outside this bounded region for the~$X_i$.
-Rather, its power is that it gives the sender a tight search space, where an optimal strategy exists for sure.
-In fact, the smaller \bonus is (smallest value is 1), the smaller this search space is.
-The flip-side is that if the sender's strategy falls outside of this region, it becomes unclear how far it deviates from an optimal strategy.
+Rather, its power is that it gives the sender a tight search space for an optimal strategy, so that the smaller \bonus is (smallest value is 1) the smaller this search space is.
+The flip-side is that if the sender's strategy falls outside of this region it becomes unclear how far it deviates from an optimal strategy.